What's the best contraceptive pill for me?

 - Does the contraceptive pill help with acne?

 - Do you forget to take your pill?

 There are so many different brands out there that it can often be difficult to know the best contraceptive pill for you.

 This guide aims to provide an overview, and to answer some initial questions like the different types of pills, how the pills work and who they might be suitable for.
 However, it should not be used as a substitute for a doctor’s consultation.
 You should always seek a doctor’s advice before taking the pill or changing brand (click here for our online contraceptive pill service).

 All types of contraceptive pill are equally good at preventing pregnancy: they can have a 99% success rate if they are always used correctly.

-Unless you have any of the specific issues mentioned later on, the combined pill (commonly known as ‘the pill’) is probably the best contraceptive pill for you.
+The combined people is safe for lots of people, and unless you have any of the specific issues mentioned later on, the combined pill (commonly known as ‘the pill’) is probably the best contraceptive pill for you.

 - gives you regular periods